-- 1. Housing plan: - a.
+1. Housing plan:

+- a.
 Student-athletes awarded a room scholarship are provided a dormitory room.
 If the student-athlete elects to stay in a private dormitory room or the new dormitory suites, the cost of a double occupancy room is applied to his/her student account.
 Any difference in the cost must be paid by the student-athlete.
-Note: A coach may, with the permission of the Director of Athletics, elect to provide an underclassman with a scholarship to cover the cost of a room in the new dormitories. - b.
-If a student-athlete would like to receive a housing stipend after completing the freshman residency requirement, he or she may request permission to live off-campus from their Head Coach.
-Final permission is granted by the Director of Athletics or designee - 2.
+Note: A head coach may, with the permission of the Director of Athletics, elect to provide an underclassman with a scholarship to cover the cost of a room in the new dormitories. - b.
+If a student-athlete would like to receive a housing stipend after completing the freshman residency requirement, he or she may request permission to live off-campus from their head coach. - 2.
 Meal plans: All plans may be used in the Marketplace Cafeteria or in the Swoops Food Court during selected hours.
 Flex dollars can be used in Swoops at any time.
 Meal plans follow can be found on the TTU Dining Service website.